simon-v/bchinfo.org/en/full-node.md

 Starting your node automatically each time your computer boots makes it easy for you to contribute to the network.
-The easiest way to do this is to start Bitcoin Core daemon when you login to your computer.
+The easiest way to do this is to start Bitcoin Cash Node daemon when you login to your computer.

 Start File Explorer and go to,